hkonitzer/express-ghost/README.md

 }
 ```

-In this case, the module initialized the ghost api as soon as the first import is made.
+In this case, the module initialized the ghost api as soon as the first import
+with config object given is made:
+`const ghostAPI = require('express-ghost')(config);`

 Otherwise you have to provide the url and key settings in the init function:
 ```
 const ghostAPI = require('express-ghost');